mahajanrevant/Perception/README.md

 ## Improvements

+* The model is unable to distinguish between soap and soap2 sometimes.
+More training data should be generated to improve these results.
+* Confusion Matrix can be improved with training on larger dataset
-The model is unable to distinguish between soap and soap2 sometimes.
-More training data should be generated to improve those results.
-Also the pick and place instruction should be given to the pr2 as well to drop all the objects in determined boxes.
+* Also the pick and place instruction should be given to the PR2 as well to drop all the objects in determined boxes.

 ---